kalamuna/kalapress/KalaPress/README.md

 - **inc folder** This folder contains various sample post types, taxonomies, acf_fields, and acf blocks.
 These can be adjusted, duplicated, or deleted.
 - **class autoloader** This is the code that auto loads the classes in the `classes` folder.
 There is usually no need to touch this file
 - **sass compilation** The default Underscores sass/css folder structure has been adjusted slightly.
 Sass files are stored in `/sass` and they complile into `/css`
-- **KWP prefix** Many parts of the code/files use a `KWP` prefix.
-This is something I chose for namespacing and organizational purposes.
-It is short for Kalamuna WordPress.